It’s a well-known fact that to run a successful business. You’ll need to understand your website’s data.

 Once integrating between apps, it’s always a bright idea to run tests and verify that the connection is working correctly.

-To do that, visit your website from an incognito window on a page that will fire the tag.
+Visit your website from an incognito window on a page that will fire the tag.

 Then, navigate back to your Google Analytics dashboard and click on Reports.